-Following changes to legislation during 2018, the premium will now be increased to 100% from 1st April 2019.
-This means that you will now be liable to pay 200% from this date, if your property has been empty & unfurnished for 2 years or more as at 1st April 2019.
+Following changes to legislation during 2018, the premium will now be increased to 100% from 1 April 2019.
+This means that with effect from 1 April 2019 where a property has been unoccupied and substantially unfurnished / empty for more than 2 years you will now be liable to pay 200%.

 When deciding whether the premium should apply we may take into consideration the reasons why properties are unoccupied and unfurnished, including whether they are available for sale or rent.
 Please contact us at email@example.com if you wish to discuss this further.